fb pixel

 • Practicing self-care: Prioritizing physical and mental health through exercise, nutrition, and relaxation techniques.

-What Are the Long-Term Effects of Addiction on Women’s Health?
+What Are the Long-Term Effects of Substance Abuse in Women?

 Addiction can have lasting impacts on women’s physical and mental health, including: